Home

 These you can see to decide yourselves in the photos, a picture of both sides of the labels & sleeve tells far more.
 Look closely, faults such as 'wol' or 'tol' are noted as some are hard to spot, but look at what it means as 'wol' might just be one small initial.
 Covers are given a basic grade & edge splits you can't see are noted, the rest such as writing stickers, as with labels, is shown in the photo.

 Warps come in 2 main types, the storage warp which is a slow curve or dishing of the vinyl from manufacture or poor pressure related storage problems which unless extreme will play fine on a standard cartridge tracking at 1.5 to 2g.
+Some exotic cartridges ride too low & will skip on on warps, but we're playing with a Goldring Elektra decent budget £50 cartridge.
 Then there's the heat-affected warp which is usually a crinkle of sorts.
-This either plays right or doesn't & gets binned.
+It may be 'flat' with no arm lift on playing or a slight rise that still plays OK.
+A warped record either plays right or doesn't & gets binned unless of deeper interest, but clearly noted.
 You can try curing the warp but usually it doesn't do it or if it does & it won't play as it's shrunk!
 Even if the warp still plays it might have the sound affected in a tape 'wow & flutter' way, ie bendy piano notes sounding seasick.
-See below for Warp grade definitions.

 RECORD GRADING